 Moisture + Water Intrusion Inspections

 RJF Environmental will identify water intrusions and moisture due to wind, rain, pipe leak, roof leaks, foundation cracks and/or excess humidity.
 Any structure will suffer from water damage and rotted wood.
-Even undiscovered leaks can cause damage to support wood that can cost thousands of dollars to repair.
+Even undiscovered leaks can cause damage to supporting wood that can cost thousands of dollars to repair.

-Probe Method: Another test for moisture involves using a penetrating probe meter to test for moisture within the walls, floors or ceilings.
-To do this, small holes-about 3/16 of an inch-must be drilled into the building material.
+Another test for moisture involves using a penetrating probe meter to test for moisture within the walls, floors or ceilings.
+To do this, small holes (about 3/16 of an inch) must be drilled into the building material.
 The holes are small and undetectable.